Government provisions impacting businesses/employer protection responsibilities

 3. How do we deal with visitors to our premises?

-If your premises are open, you should actively discourage any visits to them unless those visits are essential.
-Consider sending a questionnaire in advance to any expected visitors to your premises asking about close contact in the past 14 days with anyone exhibiting symptoms of the virus, or who has a cough, cold or fever, or if the visitor has had such symptoms themselves in the past seven days.
+If your premises are open, you should actively discourage any visits to them unless they are essential.
+Consider sending a questionnaire in advance to any expected visitors to your premises, covering close contact in the past 14 days with anyone exhibiting symptoms of the virus, or who has a cough, cold or fever (or if the visitor has had such symptoms themselves in the past seven days).
 You should ask unexpected visitors to complete the same questionnaire, with a view to refusing entry to anyone who answers one of the questions positively.
-You should also keep a record of all visitors, where practical, to enable the tracing of contacts should anyone be tested positive.
 Further details are set out in the COVID-19 Secure guidance referred to in Question 9 below.

 For data protection reasons, you should destroy the completed questionnaires once you have made a decision on whether or not to allow the visitor access to your premises.
 Please get in touch with your usual Dentons contact or Virginia Allen for a template questionnaire.

 4. Is there a risk of employees bringing claims against the business?

 If you do not take sufficient steps to safeguard employees' health (e.g. by not following the latest government guidance and/or failing to fulfil your duties in relation to employees' health and safety), there is a risk of an employee who contracts the virus during the course of their employment bringing a personal injury claim.

 An employee may also be justified in refusing to attend work if they have a significant health and safety concern.
 If their employer dismisses them or subjects them to a detriment, the employee would be able to bring a claim in a tribunal.

 Failing to fulfil the particular duties you have towards a pregnant employee might lead to a claim of pregnancy discrimination.